 In his free time Dr. Noronha enjoys spending time with his wife and 3 young daughters.
 He is an amateur aquarium enthusiast, enjoys exercising, and is still an avid Buffalo Bills fan despite decades of futility.

-Dr. Frances Ue is a Chief Resident in Internal Medicine at Cambridge Health Alliance (CHA) in Massachusetts.
+Dr. Frances Ue is an Internal Medicine Hospitalist at Cambridge Health Alliance (CHA) and Instructor at Harvard Medical School.

 A serendipitous decision to pursue a health and literacy internship near Varanasi, India, became the starting point for an incredibly meaningful 9 years, working in the field of international health as a community organizer, public health researcher, and now as a medical professional.
 She received a Master's of Public Health from Columbia University and has worked across sub-Saharan Africa and North America.
 Through her travels, she has found joy in learning with and from diverse, underserved communities and has sought opportunities to advance social justice.